Top Mass. lawmakers have a deal on tax relief. Here's what you should know

 A main driver behind the bill was to increase the child and dependent tax credit for low-income families.
 Spilka estimated that a low-income household with two children could see an extra $1,000 at tax time.

-Increases in the tax credits for dependents – children, disabled adults or seniors – from $180 to $310 this reporting cycle and increasing to $440 per in the 2024 taxable year.
-The expanded credits also eliminated the cap on the number of dependents a household can claim.
+The tax credits for dependents – children, disabled adults or seniors – would increase from $180 to $310 this reporting cycle and to $440 per in the 2024 taxable year.
+The expanded credits also would eliminate the cap on the number of dependents a household can claim.
 Legislators calculate the changes will benefit 565,000 Massachusetts families and believe it is the most generous in the country.

-Estate tax: Heirs of estates valued at $2 million or less will not pay taxes on the value of the property; the state grants a $99,600 uniform credit.
+Estate tax: Heirs of estates valued at $2 million or less would not pay taxes on the value of the property; the state would grant a $99,600 uniform credit.

-Senior circuit beaker tax credit: This yearly subsidy for the state’s senior residents doubles from $1,200 to $2,400.
+Senior circuit breaker tax credit: This yearly subsidy for the state’s senior residents would double from $1,200 to $2,400.

-Capital gains: The bill reduces the tax on short-term capital gains; from 12% to 8.5%.
-And businesses based in Massachusetts will no longer face a sales tax apportionment system that factors in property, payroll and sales.
-Only sales will be considered, in a move the legislature hopes will encourage companies to stay in state.
+Capital gains: The bill would reduce the tax on short-term capital gains from 12% to 8.5%.
+And businesses based in Massachusetts would no longer face a sales tax apportionment system that factors in property, payroll and sales.
+Only sales would be considered, in a move the Legislature hopes would encourage companies to stay in state.

 Addressing the housing crisis

-For the Housing Development Incentive Program, the tool that facilitates development of market-rate housing in certain cities, the bill increases the statewide cap from $10 million to $57 million for one-time use, with a $30 million annual cap.
-Legislators believe the cap increase will spur $4 billion of private investment in the development of more than 12,500 homes in Gateway cities.
+For the Housing Development Incentive Program, the tool that facilitates development of market-rate housing in certain cities, the bill would increase the statewide cap from $10 million to $57 million for one-time use, with a $30 million annual cap.
+Legislators believe the cap increase would spur $4 billion of private investment in the development of more than 12,500 homes in Gateway cities.

-And for landlord, municipalities will be able to offer a local property tax exemption for units rented by low-income residents.
+And for landlords, municipalities would be able to offer a local property tax exemption for units rented by low-income residents.

 More money for septic tank replacement or repair.
-The legislation triples the tax credit available to $18,000 and allows a $4,000 a year deduction.
+The legislation would triple the tax credit available to $18,000 and allows a $4,000-a-year deduction.

 Lead paint abatement credit: $3,000 for full abatement or $1,000 for partial abatement.